agenium-scale/boost.simd/doc/QuickStart.md

 ========================

 The recommended compiler on Windows is Visual Studio.
-To compile a program using **Boost.SIMD**, add the `BOOST_ROOT` and `BOOST_SIMD_ROOT`path to your project settings.
+To compile a program using **@projectname**, add the `BOOST_ROOT` and `BOOST_SIMD_ROOT`path to your project settings.

 Contrary to other compilers, Visual Studio only recognize SSE, AVX and AVX2 are specific SIMD targets.
-To enable **Boost.SIMD** supports for other architecture, you need to set a specific preprocessor symbol.
+To enable **@projectname** supports for other architecture, you need to set a specific preprocessor symbol.

 <center>